We all have those nights — or even weeks — when getting enough or quality sleep seems nearly impossible.

-According to one study from the University of Arizona, researchers linked poor sleep quality to wanting more junk food (1).
+According to one study from the University of Arizona, researchers linked poor sleep quality to wanting more sugary and processed food (1).
 In fact, two-thirds of the participants said a lack of sleep led them to reach for unhealthier foods.
-What makes it more important, is that the researchers actually then linked those junk-food cravings to a higher risk of obesity, diabetes, and other health problems.
+What makes it more important, is that the researchers actually then linked those sugary and processed food cravings to a higher risk of obesity, diabetes, and other health problems.

 Instead of reaching to calorie-laden chips or packaged cookies when you’re tired, reach for these snack recipes.

 2. Sleep Problems Can Cause You to Overeat

 In addition to more junk food cravings, a lack of sleep could also cause you to snack more in general, therefore leading to a higher calorie intake the next day (2).
 This could be problematic if you’re looking to lose weight by cutting down on calories.